Piracy and Armed Robbery Against Ships in West Africa 2016

 Costs Related to Deterring Piracy

-The international community, regional states, and the shipping industry incurred significant costs dedicated to combatting or preventing piracy through capacity building, naval operations, contracted security, and ship protection measures.
-Those costs are estimated to have totaled $635 million dollars for 2015.
+The international community, regional states, and the shipping industry incurred significant costs dedicated to deterring and combating piracy through capacity-building, naval operations, contracted security, and ship protection measures.
+Those costs are estimated to have totaled $636.1 million in 2016.

 International Naval Activities